Ethics, Integrity and Professional Standards Policy Manual

 - Ensure use of social media complies with the department's privacy obligations to protect personal information held by the Department.

-- If in doubt, or concerned, about your personal use of social media discuss with your supervisor, or the Employee Conduct and Ethics Section.
+- If in doubt, or concerned, about your personal use of social media discuss with your supervisor, or the Ethics, Integrity and Professional Standards Section.

 - Report any social media which is appropriate for an official response or which threatens staff, dependents or clients, DFAT buildings, assets and IT networks or seeks to damage our reputation as a professional organisation or the reputation of the Australian Government, to Assistant Secretary, Parliamentary and Media Branch (CMB).